JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

 To use the `kotlinx-datetime` library:

-1. Open the `composeApp/build.gradle.kts` file and add it as a dependency to the project.
+1. Open the `composeApp/build.gradle.kts` file and add the dependencies to the project:

+    * Add the main `kotlinx-datetime` dependency to the section that configures the common code source set.
+      For simplicity, you can include the version number directly instead of adding it to the version catalog.
+    * For the web target, timezone support requires the `js-joda` library.
+      Add a reference to the `js-joda` npm package in the `webMain` dependencies.

     ```kotlin
     kotlin {
         // ...